 The secretariat is requested to:

-Forward this output paper, IALA Guideline Maritime Services in the context of E-navigation XXXXX, and Appendix 1 ”MS 1-3 information requirements “, to the ENAV23 and ARM8.
+Forward this output paper, IALA Guideline Maritime Services in the context of e-Navigation XXXXX, and Appendix 1 ”MS 1-3 information requirements “, to the ENAV23 and ARM9.

 The ENAV and ARM Committees are requested to:

-To note and incorporate the finalised descriptions of MS 1, 2 and 3 of the output paper in the latest version of ”IALA Guideline Maritime Services in the context of E-navigation”.
+To note and incorporate the finalised descriptions of MS 1, 2 and 3 of the output paper in the latest version of ”IALA Guideline Maritime Services in the context of e-Navigation”.

-To note and provide inputs to the appendix 1 ”MS 1-3 information requirements “ and hand them over to VTS47.
+To note and provide inputs to the appendix 1 ”MS 1-3 information requirements “and forward to VTS47.

+To note that with the revision of IMO Resolution A.857 the types of services (INS, TOS,NAS) may no longer be referenced in the new Resolution.